kubevirt/kubevirt-tekton-tasks/release/pipelines/windows-efi-installer/README.md

 ## How to run

 Pipeline uses ConfigMaps with `autounattend.xml` file for automated installation of Windows from ISO file.
 Example ConfigMaps are deployed within the Pipeline.
 In case you would like to use a different ConfigMap, specify a different URL in the `autounattendXMLConfigMapsURL` parameter and adjust `autounattendConfigMapName` parameter with the correct ConfigMap name.
 Examples of ConfigMaps can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/release/pipelines/windows-efi-installer/configmaps).
+Pipeline automatically removes ConfigMaps at the end of the PipelineRun.
+If the content available in `autounattendXMLConfigMapsURL` changes during the Pipeline run, Pipeline may not remove all the objects it created.

 > [!IMPORTANT]
 > Example PipelineRuns have special parameter acceptEula.
 By setting this parameter, you are agreeing to the applicable